tbrowne5/crisprHAL/README.md

 # 0: Requirements:

-These are in a file called requirements.txt and should be in the working directory
+These are in a file called requirements.txt and should be in the working directory.
 ```
 python>=3.8.8
 numpy==1.19.2